 A brain positron emission tomography (PET) scan is an imaging test that allows doctors to see how your brain is functioning.

-It is typically an outpatient procedure, meaning you will be able to go about your day after the test is complete.
+It’s typically an outpatient procedure.
+This means you’ll be able to go about your day after the test is complete.

 The test accurately details the size, shape, and function of the brain.

-Unlike other scans, a brain PET scan allows doctors a view of not only the structure of the brain, but how it is functioning, as well.
+Unlike other scans, a brain PET scan allows doctors a view of not only the structure of the brain, but how it’s functioning as well.

 This allows doctors to: